Critical Shortage Employment

-The Critical Shortage Full-Time Employment Exception is a legal provision which allows covered employers who meet certain requirements to employ PSRS/PEERS retirees full-time without affecting the payment of their retirement benefits.
+Critical Shortage Employment is a legal provision which allows covered employers that meet certain requirements to employ PSRS/PEERS retirees without affecting the payment of their retirement benefits.

-If your district declares a critical shortage of either certificated or non-certificated employees, you can hire up to 10% of the certificated (or non-certificated) staff, not to exceed five individual PSRS retirees to teach, or five individual PEERS retirees to work, for up to 24 months under this provision.
+If your district declares a critical shortage of either certificated or non-certificated employees, you can hire up to 10% of the certificated (or non-certificated) staff, not to exceed five individual PSRS or PEERS retirees to work, for up to 24 months under this provision.

-By law, districts cannot use the Critical Shortage Full-Time Employment Exception to fill the position of superintendent.
+- By law, districts cannot use the Critical Shortage provision to fill the position of superintendent.

-PSRS/PEERS requires employers to certify in writing annually that they have met the requirements to hire a specific individual under the Critical Shortage Full-Time Employment Exception.
+- PSRS/PEERS requires employers to certify in writing annually that they have met the requirements to hire a specific individual under Critical Shortage employment.

-During the two years of Critical Shortage employment, employer contributions must be made on all salary earned, including employer-paid medical insurance premiums and pay for additional duties.
+- During the 24 months of Critical Shortage employment, employer contributions must be made on all salary earned, including employer-paid medical insurance premiums.